 - 59% of young boys become the victim of online bullies via different online mediums

-- 39% Girls face humiliated rumors about them online, like Lesbian
+- 39% Girls face humiliating rumors about them online, like being lesbian

-- 26% boys face false rumors about them like Gays & transgender
+- 26% boys face false rumors about them, like Gays & transgender people

 - 29% of young teens receive random sexually explicit messages